metal-stack/docs/docs/src/development/proposals/MEP5/README.md

 Firewalls that access shared networks need to:

-- hide the private network behind an ip address of the shared network, otherwise we would need to know the changing list of private networks in the shared network's VRF for having a route back.
+- hide the private network behind an ip address of the shared network if the shared network was configured with `nat=true`.
-- import the prefixes of the shared VRF to the private VRF with the BGP attribute `no-export` so that flows to the shared network find their way out of the private VRF (but those prefixes are only of interest locally, they don't need to be propagated with BGP: `no-export` attribute)
+- import the prefixes of the shared VRF to the private VRF and import the prefixes of the private VRF to the shared VRF so that the communication between the two is working in both directions.
+As long as no `nat=true` was set on the shared VRF, the original machine ips are visible in both communication directions.
-- import the prefixes of the private VRF to the shared VRF so that flows originating in the private VRF that were SNATted find their way back

 ## Setup with shared networks and single consumer